 ...the violence got stronger and sadistic pleasure crept in.
 A boy's heart is ripped out [and he is then] plunged live and screaming into molten fire and is seen to perish.
 I don't remember us ever passing a scene like this at 'PG' before.

-with two sequences of force-feeding touched something very primitive in me and I felt revolted and also quite frightened.
-I cannot tell whether this... would have the same force on children but I have to say I would be worried about the lower range of
+whipping with two sequences of force-feeding touched something very primitive in me and I felt revolted and also quite frightened.
+I cannot tell whether this... would have the same force on children but I have to say I would be worried about the

-really.
+much, really.
 I thought that stepped over the line into causing a kind of anxiety.
 A child doesn't have the developmental resources to be able to resolve that.
-Like all children's books, often there's a threat but it has to be a threat that's surmounted and is
+Like all children's books, often there's a threat but it has to be a threat that's

-of terror, ritual violence, black magic and nightmare imagery which takes over this film quite suddenly in the Temple of Doom sequence.
-All of us at the Board are deeply concerned at the effect which these reels could have on a young audience, and yet
+real world of terror, ritual violence, black magic and nightmare imagery which takes over this film quite suddenly in the Temple of Doom sequence.
+All of us at the Board are deeply concerned at the effect which these reels could have on a young

 Fourteen members of the Board have seen this film, and each, reluctantly, has conceded that the film in its present form cannot be passed below the '15' category, barring all children below that age whether accompanied or not.
 There should be no